We are experts in finding and eliminating stick slip phenomena.

 In order to unambiguously define each physical property in terms of language, we have keyworded them and named them with descriptors.
 Here we used the Senso-Tact scale, which rates each descriptor on a scale from 1 to 100.
 Each measured property was correlated to this scale for this purpose.

-For touch temperature, for example, the scale for aluminium has 100, since this element feels very cold to the touch.
-Styrofoam, on the other hand, was given 1 because it feels very warm to the touch.
+For touch temperature, for example, the scale for aluminium has a 100, since this element feels very cold to the touch.
+Styrofoam, on the other hand, was given a 1 because it feels very warm to the touch.

 6.3 What services do we offer?